Color Shift paint is a cool craft paint – with shimmering, metallic shades that shift in changing light! Learn all about it and how to use it.

 Can I use water to thin it?

-You shouldn’t mix it with other paint products as you’ll compromise the color, finish, and ability to shift colors.
-You can basecoat an item with regular acrylic paint though – let that dry and then paint over the top.
+Don’t mix before application as you’ll compromise the color, finish, and ability to shift colors.
+However, you can use with other acrylic paint projects (such as over the top, or underneath), when dry.

 How long does it take to cure?